This tutorial will show you some misc usage for working with Hive. If you have no installed Hive yet please follow this tutorial.

 This will collect all values in columnC and select the first index.

-SELECT COLLECT_SET(columnC)[0] FROM test;
+- SELECT COLLECT_SET(columnC)[0]

 CURRENT_DATE: